 The Church of SS Peter & Paul, the grounds of Wawel Castle, the impressive Market Square and the historic architecture of St. Florian’s Gate can all be enjoyed at no charge.
 So too can Kazimierz, which boasts the oldest synagogue in Krakow (also free to visit).
 Plus, of course, there’s the beautiful Planty Park – lush and green in the summer and the perfect place for a stroll.

-There are a variety of free walking tours available, usually starting from the Market Square, although it is customary (and polite) to leave a tip at the end.
+There are a variety of free walking tours available, usually starting from Market Square, although it is customary (and polite) to leave a tip at the end.

 Auschwitz is free to visit as an independent traveler, although it’s important to note that you still need to book your free ticket.
 Please see our article about visiting Auschwitz for more information.

 Many attractions that charge for tickets also offer FREE entrance on certain days of the week.
 So always check before you buy, but please note that you may still need to book a free ticket!
-Attractions offering free days include Schindler’s Factory, the National Museum, Wawel Castle, St Francis Basilica, the Cloth Hall and Rynek Underground.
+Attractions offering free days include Schindler’s Factory, the National Museum, Wawel Castle, St Francis Basilica, the Cloth Hall, and Rynek Underground.

 5. Save Money with the Krakow Card

-It includes entry to more than 40 attractions and museums and free public transport.
+This includes entry to more than 40 attractions and museums and free public transport.
 Here are just a few examples of what’s included: Oskar Schindler’s Factory, Main Market Underground Museum, Pharmacy “Under Eagle”, Town Hall Tower, St. Mary’s Church, The Barbican

-I think this card is only worth it though if you are actually staying in the city itself for 2 or 3 days (so not counting the day trips that most people do from Krakow).
+This card is only worth it though if you are actually staying in the city itself for 2 or 3 days (so not counting the day trips that most people do from Krakow).

-6. Learn a Few Words of Polish
+6. Learn a Few Words in Polish

 Locals really appreciate it if you try to speak a few words in Polish.
 Just a ‘hello’ or a ‘thank you’ can get you a long way.
 Here are a few Polish words you may want to know: